michelvdwal/GroveParticle/README.md

 Experiments for iOT with Particle and Grove System for OSX

+UPDATE: RedBear Duo and Particle Photon have been discontinued.
+Read more at https://docs.particle.io/photon/.
+All examples might work with Photon Duo or other Particle devices.

 ## Acknowledgement

 Although all samples will probably work on Windows or Linux, all projects have been developed and tested in MacOS X (10.13.2).